ClickHouse/clickhouse-docs/docs/integrations/postgresql/postgres-with-clickhouse-database-engine.md

 # Connecting ClickHouse to PostgreSQL using the MaterializedPostgreSQL database engine

-The PostgreSQL database engine uses the Postgres replication features to create a replica of the database with all or a subset of schemas and tables.
+The PostgreSQL database engine uses the PostgreSQL replication features to create a replica of the database with all or a subset of schemas and tables.
 This article is to illustrate basic methods of integration using one database, one schema and one table.

-***In the following procedures, the Postgres CLI (psql) and the ClickHouse CLI (clickhouse-client) are used.
+***In the following procedures, the PostgreSQL CLI (psql) and the ClickHouse CLI (clickhouse-client) are used.
 The PostgreSQL server is installed on linux.
 The following has minimum settings if the postgresql database is new test install***

 ## 1. In PostgreSQL
 1. In `postgresql.conf`, set minimum listen levels, replication wal level and replication slots: